Britoshi/FishTank-VoiceAssistant/alpha-master/Client/README.md

 # 🐠 FISHTANK VOICE ASSISTANT: CLIENT 🐟

-This is a voice assistant program created for the Computer Science Laboratory in Concordia Univesity Irvine.
+This is a voice assistant client which will run along side with server.
-This program has two parts, server

-# ⚙️ CONFIGURATION
+The alpha rendition of the voice assistant client will simply